flyteorg/flyte/docs/user_guide/customizing_dependencies/imagespec.md

 .. tags:: Containerization, Intermediate
 ```

-This guide demonstrates how to use the `ImageSpec` to customize the container image for your Flyte tasks.

 `ImageSpec` allows you to customize the container image for your Flyte tasks without a Dockerfile.
 This feature provides a flexible and user-friendly way to define the containerization process.